 And, different groups of participants will need different types of support.
 Think about your participants and your study and consider age, the physical demands of your study, how easy it is to access the study location, or send updates remotely.
 How will the needs of your study fit into your desired participants’ lives, and how can you make them fit better?

-Yep, there are a lot of things you need to think about – and keep thinking about anew throughout your entire clinical trial.
+Yep, there are a lot of things you need to think about when doing patient journey mapping – and keep thinking about a new throughout your entire clinical trial.
 You might benefit from some help from someone experienced in this kind of planning and tracking.

 Specialized consultancies like Seuss+ can work with you to draw out roadmaps for each of your key stakeholders together.
 Let’s all sit down and put our heads together to crank this out – it will even be fun!
 We promise.